Saiyoran1/Saiyora/README.md

 - Stuns, which prevent essentially all actions (other than abilities that are marked as usable while stunned), including movement.
 - Roots, which prevent movement and immediately stop an actor's momentum, but do not prevent turning, crouching, or ability usage.
-- Incapacitates, which are identical to stuns but also immediately stop an actor's movement, and are removed upon receiving damage.
+- Incapacitates, which are identical to stuns but are removed upon receiving damage.
 - Silences, which prevent ability usage.
 - Disarms, which prevent usage of abilities derived from the base weapon class.